lphroger/hw02/README.md

 }
 ```

-What does this program print if the language uses static scoping?
-What does
+What does this program print when `main` is executed if the language
-it print with dynamic scoping?
+uses static scoping?
+What does it print with dynamic scoping?
 Why?

 ## Problem 3 (6 Points)